immobiliare/RealHTTP/Documentation/HTTPClient.md

 This is the client where requests are executed.
 Each client may have its configuration which includes the base URL, cookies, custom headers, caching policy and more.

-IndomioHTTP exposes 2 different clients:
+RealHTTP exposes 2 different clients:

 - `HTTPClient`: this is the default client; network call are executed in concurrent fashion.
 - `HTTPQueuedClient`: this client maintain an interval OperationQueue which allows you to have a fine grained control over concurrent operations.